rakmate9812/img-marketplace/README.md

-# img-marketplace
+# UN-F-T
-A digital image marketplace-like DEMO website.
-Not real, only for practicing purposes.
+## A digital marketplace for selling and buying high resolution images

+Project starting date: 2023.03.22.